arunvnnk/AVbypass/README.md

 Read the wiki for detailed insructions for building the payload.
 There are also some pointers regarding payload delivery that can be ignored if you have your specific method.

+This gets past most major AV solutions but not all of them.
+I am guessing that we will have to do manually check the signature and try to change it for the AVs that are flagging this.